tulios/kafkajs/README.md

 #### <a name="producing-messages-compression-other"></a> Other

 Any other codec than GZIP can be easily implemented using existing libraries.
-For example, s

 A codec is an object with two `async` functions: `compress` and `decompress`.
 Import the libraries and define the codec object: